University of Florida word mark

 Federal regulations and guidance require that all PIs, Co-PIs, and key/senior research personnel listed on proposals for federal funding must take Research Security training prior to the submission of a proposal.
 This regulation goes into effect in the summer of 2025.
 UF Research is strongly encouraging all investigators and named key personnel to complete this training as soon as possible.

-The training requirement can be satisfied by completing one of two CITI courses or a live training via Zoom.
+The training requirement can be satisfied by completing the RSH300_OLT course via myTraining or one of two CITI courses.
+NIH-funded researchers must take RSH300_OLT.

 • Research Security Training – 4 modules that take approximately 4 hours to complete, OR